Satisfactory performance and progress toward completion of the degree

 Evaluation of student performance and progression

 In order to be in good academic standing, students must maintain a minimum cumulative University grade point average of 3.00 for all 400- and 500-level graded courses taken after attaining graduate status at the University of Washington.
-In addition, students must complete and pass all required Social Work classes with a minimum grade of a 2.7 or higher or “S” or “CR.”
+In addition, students must complete, and pass all required Social Work classes with a minimum grade of a 2.7 or higher or “S” or “CR.”
 Students who accumulate more than two incompletes on their transcripts or carry incompletes beyond one quarter will be reviewed for satisfactory progress.

 Failure to maintain a cumulative or quarterly grade point average of 3.00 or to earn at least a 2.7 or “S” or “CR” in a required class is considered low scholarship.
 Low scholarship may lead to a change-in-status action by the Graduate School, including Warning, Probation, Final Probation, or Drop.
-If a student falls below this standard of academic performance, s/he will be evaluated individually on a quarterly basis by the MSW Graduate Program Coordinator who may confer with the program’s Professional Standards Committee.
-The quarterly academic performance review will determine whether the student is progressing towards good academic standing, including passing current classes and/or increasing their cumulative GPA.
+If a student falls below this standard of academic performance, s/he will be evaluated individually on a quarterly basis by the MSW Program Chair who may confer with the program’s Professional Standards Committee.
+The quarterly academic performance review will determine whether the student is progressing towards good academic standing, including 16 passing current classes and/or increasing their cumulative GPA.
 The Registrar will record only those actions recommending Probation, Final Probation, and Drop.

 *Note that students who fail a required course for the MSW degree twice, will fall under the MSW Course Repeat Policy.

-A warning will be issued to a student when her/his cumulative or quarterly grade point average falls below 3.00.
-This status is initiated and documented by the Social Work program, but is not reported to the Graduate School and does not appear on the student’s transcript.
+A warning will be issued to a student when their cumulative or quarterly grade point average falls below 3.00.
+This status is initiated and documented by the Social Work program but is not reported to the Graduate School and does not appear on the student’s transcript.
 A warning may be issued for behavioral concerns as well.
 A student must be notified in writing, and documentation must be placed in the student’s file.
 If the deficiency is not corrected after one quarter, probation may be recommended.

 Probation will be recommended to the Graduate School for any student who has not corrected the deficiency which resulted in the warning or who fails to earn at least a 2.7 or “S” or “CR” in a required class.
 For students who fail a required class, a previous warning is unnecessary.
 A student may not remain on probation for more than three consecutive quarters and will automatically be reviewed each quarter while on probation.